enaena633/CourseProject/README.md

 * Certain parameters in the paper are not specified (e.g., the threshold value gamma for the significance cutoff for words at the topic level, we used 90%).

 ## Team Member Contributions
 All team members were engaged and involved in reproducing the experiment from the paper sourced above.
-In addition to weekly meetings which everyone participated in, individual team members were responsible for the following:
+In addition to weekly meetings where everyone contributed, individual team members were responsible for the following:

-Zhangzhou Yu (leader) - Granger causality test, administrative/organizational tasks
+Zhangzhou Yu (leader) - Time series data retrieval/cleaning, Granger causality test, administrative/organizational tasks

-Matthew McCarty - Data retrieval/cleaning, library research, documentation
+Matthew McCarty - Text data retrieval/cleaning, library research, documentation, presentation/demo recording

-Jack Ma - PLSA augmentation to include use of contextual time series data
+Jack Ma - PLSA augmentation to include use of contextual time series data, prior implementation, consolidate/structure software programs